manpagez: man pages & more

 # goaccess access.log --no-csv-summary -o report.csv

-GoAccess also allows great flexibility for real-time filtering and
+GoAccess also allows real-time monitoring from stdin:

 # tail -f access.log | goaccess -